barrett38/Login-With-Posts/README.md

 nodemon index.js
 ```

 Finally, get a CONNECTION_STRING (used in database.js) and a SECRET (used in Auth.js and isAuthenticated.js) token.
 I used Supabase for this Backend.
+No Supabase project currently connected.